On certain orbits of geodesic flow and (a,b)-continued fractions: Cusp excursions with extreme frequencies

-where $c$ is some constant independent of $j$.
-On the other hand, considering the definition of $A$-reduced geodesics and the fact that the lenght of the geodesic segment joining the point $i$ and $k+i$ is at a bounded diatance from $2\log |k|$, independent of $k\in \Z$, it is easy to see that
+here $c$ is some constant which is independent of $j$.
+On the other hand, considering the definition of $A$-reduced geodesics, and the fact that the length of the geodesic segment joining the point $i$ and $k+i$ is at a bounded distance from $2\log |k|$, independent of $k\in \Z$, it is easy to see that

 where $c'$ can be taken as the hyperbolic length of the segment of the unit circle joining the point $i$ and $\frac{\displaystyle{1}}{\displaystyle{2}}+\frac{\displaystyle{\sqrt{3}}} {\displaystyle{2}}i$.